UTKcataloging/mods_to_rdf/docs/source/top_level_elements/relatedItem.rst

 About
 -----

-This section describes the usage of `relatedItem` in our MODS.
+This section describes the usage of :code:`relatedItem` in our MODS.

 relatedItem[not(@*)]
 --------------------